toml-lang/toml/toml.md

 [table]
 ```

-Under that, and until the next header or EOF, the table is fully defined,
+Under that, and until the next header or EOF, are the key/values of that table.
-meaning that the key/value pairs of that table or specified.
-They are not
-guaranteed to be in any specific order.
+Key/value pairs within tables are not guaranteed to be in any specific order.

 ```toml
 [table-1]